 Road ownership in the City of Novi falls under four main categories of ownership.
-These include the state trunkline, county roads (primary or local), city roads (major or minor), and private roads..
-The state trunkline is under the Michigan Department of Transportation (MDOT) jurisdiction and includes I-96, M-5, and various interchanges.
+These include the state trunkline, county roads (primary or local), city roads (major or minor), and private roads.
+The state trunklines are under the Michigan Department of Transportation's (MDOT) jurisdiction and include I-96, M-5, and various interchanges.
 County roads are under the Road Commission for Oakland County's (RCOC) jurisdiction and include principal arterial routes and Grand River Avenue and Napier Road.
-City roads are under the City of Novi jurisdiction and comprise most of the road network.
+City roads are under the City of Novi's jurisdiction and comprise most of the road network.
 The remaining private roads are under the control of various private entities such as neighborhood associations or homeowner associations.